-On July 26, 2022, the Company entered into a third supplemental debenture indenture (the "Third Supplemental Indenture") to amend certain terms of the 7% Debentures.
+On July 26, 2022, the Company entered into a third supplemental debenture indenture (the "Third Supplemental Indenture") to amend certain terms and conditions of the 7% Debentures.
 Pursuant to the Third Supplemental Indenture, the maturity date of the 7% Debentures was extended to September 9, 2022.
 The Company repaid 20% of the outstanding principal amount together with the 10% bonus principal outstanding on the 7% Debentures on August 2, 2022, including accrued and unpaid interest, totaling CDN \$2,600,704.
 The principal outstanding after the payment was CDN \$5,422,400.
 As consideration for the extension, the Company agreed to pay a non-convertible extension bonus at maturity of approximately CDN \$199,978.
-On August 25, 2022, the Company announced that it would repay the 7% Debentures in full on September 2, 2022, which includes CDN \$5,422,400 principal amount and CDN \$65,370 of accrued and unpaid interest thereon, as well as \$199,978 of extension bonus and \$1,438 of associated interest.
+As at September 2, 2022, the Company repaid the remaining balance of the 7% Debentures in full.
+The total amount repaid was \$6,470,672 (CDN